NebulousCloud/helix-plugins/paper/README.md

 ## Credits

+BlackTea - Original plugin made for NutScript.
-Niko - Original plugin creator.
+Niko - Original plugin port.
 Wiz - Plugin optimisations, fixes and translations from French to English.

 ## About the Plugin

-This plugin adds sheets of paper into the Helix schema, just like in clockwork you can write and edit these sheets of paper to use for your own purposes.
+This plugin adds notepads into Helix, just like the ones in nebulous.cloud!
+You can write and edit them as you please to use for your own purposes.

 ## How to Use